miller-ms/MMSLayeredView/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 Create a MMSLayeredView object.
-Add it to a subview of one of the application's's UIViewController.
+Add it to a subview of one of the application's UIViewController subclasses.
 Or in Interface Builder add a UIView to a subview of one of the UIViewControllers.
 In the Identity Inspector, select the class MMSLayeredView.
 Size it as you see fit for your application's needs.

 Add a background view to the object.
 The background view can be a UIView or any subclass of UIView.
 Typically, you would add a UIImageView as the background view.
 Call the method addBackgroundView to set the background view.